brndd/joyful-slop/readme.md

 ## Usage

 After building (see below) and writing your configuration (see above), just run `joyful`.
-(Feel free to move this somewhere in your path.
-You can use `--config <directory>` to specify different configuration profiles.
+You can use `joyful --config <directory>` to specify different configuration profiles; just put all the YAML files for a given profile in a unique directory.

 ## Technical details